ClarkLabCode/humanAuditoryCorrelations/README.md

 ## Directions:

-1) Ensure that the above specifications are met.
+1) Check that the above specifications are met.

 2) To participate in a task, download the psychophysical script and corresponding tone generating function.
 Make sure that `iso226.m` and the corresponding data folder are also in the working folder.
 Run the psychophysical script, and enter a subject name of choice.
 Follow the task instructions until it concludes.